 All NCRCL PhD students are invited to an annual PhD event, at which they are asked to give a short paper on some aspect of their research.
 PhD studies at Roehampton are conducted by research, with all doctoral students having at least two supervisors with appropriate areas of expertise.
 The relaxed and friendly environment in the Centre means that there are regular opportunities for discussion with all those who work in and visit the Centre.

-Specific queries about research projects can be directed to Prof. David Rudd
+Specific queries about research projects can be directed to Dr Lisa Sainsbury.

 More information about research degrees at the University can be found on the Graduate School webpages.